Healthy Homes Assessment Lower Hutt

 What We Do

-As building inspectors, we deal with all the elements involved in professional home examinations.
-We’re there to ensure you make the right decision when purchasing your next property.
+As building inspectors, we handle all elements involved in expert home inspections.
+We are there to ensure you make the right choice when it comes to purchasing your next property.

-We are serious about your investment We will conduct detailed examinations to ensure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the exciting aspects of owning or purchasing the house.
+We value your money We conduct detailed examinations to make sure you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of buying or owning your own house.

-We offer a wide range of services to ensure that you are completely informed about the condition of any property you could be looking to purchase or sell and also other services.
+We specialise in a range of services to make sure you are fully updated on the condition of any property you may be thinking of buying or selling and also other services.

-We don’t just work with you but we also work with important clients such as the local authorities, banks and insurance companies.
-They seem to enjoy our peace of mind provided, by the data contained in our building inspection reports.
+We not only work with you but we also work with major clients, including the local authorities, banks and insurance companies.
+Evidently they like the reassurance provided, because of the information contained that we provide in our reports of building inspections.

-With our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into the report, you are able to actually see any issues found.
-Through our comprehensive report, it’s no wonder we receive so many referrals from clients our services to their family and friends.
+We have a systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your document, you can actually see any issues identified.
+Because of our detailed report, it is no wonder that we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports